-Students will learn the principles of animal nutrition, feed composition and formulation of balanced livestock rations and feeding of farm animals, including the various feed nutrients and their functions, digestion, and metabolism.
-ANSC 223
+Students will learn the principles of animal nutrition, feed composition digestion, and metabolism.

-Farm Animal Health (3-0)
+and formulation of balanced livestock rations and feeding of farm animals, including the various feed nutrients and their functions,

-This course is designed to explain the role of animal scientists, veterinarians and farm managers in the control and prevention of farm animal diseases and parasites.
+Farm Animal Health (3-0) This course is designed to explain the role of animal scientists, veterinarians and farm managers in the control and prevention of farm animal diseases and parasites.
 It also provides an understanding of different types of diseases, their causes, identification, diagnosis and treatment of sick animals.
 (Prerequisite: ANSC 114)